waldenlight/w-nosql-api/README.md

 ## Installation
 Clone the repo locally.
 Follow usage steps for more.
 ## Usage
 Seed the database, run the server, and test the routes in Postman or Insomnia.
+Demo video [here](https://drive.google.com/file/d/1xZCg4TLqtFYVFm0mWxXTU9_F67glfwLX/view)
 ## Credits
 N/A
 ## License